Young Shik Shin, Senior Expert

 “We redesign common practices in medical diagnostics through new inventions, especially by combining electronics, chemistry, and biology.”

-I am an engineer with a broad background from mechanical engineering to medical diagnostics.
-Currently, I am a senior research scientist in the bioelectronics team.
+I am a Senior Expert with a broad background from mechanical engineering to medical diagnostics.
+Currently, I am a Senior Expert in the bioelectronics team.
 Our team is developing new technologies for next-generation medical diagnostics, especially for point-of-care applications.
 Our vision is to revolutionize healthcare by combining Bosch competencies such as MEMS sensors, circuit design, wireless communication, and biochemistry.

 N. Kravchenko-Balasha et al. (2016)Intercellular signaling through secreted proteins induces free-energy gradient-directed cell movement